Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Introduction

 To investigate these issues, we proceed by decomposing the velocity field into logarithmically spaced shells of wavenumbers, $I_P$, such that $ 2^{P-1} k_f/\sqrt{2} \le | \mathbf{k} | \le 2^{P-1} k_f \times \sqrt{2}$, where $k_f$ is a fixed wavenumber corresponding to the largest scale flow structure.
+The use of logarithmic bands of wavenumbers, rather than linear ones (as in \cite{Zhou:1993,Alexakis:2005} for example) was chosen as it is particularly appropriate to study a self-similar problem, as turbulence has often been postulated to be.
 We introduce the corresponding band-passed filtered velocity fields $\mathbf{u}_P$, from which we can define associated quantities such as the vorticity, rate of strain, and kinetic energy.
-The rate of energy transferred from the band of modes $I_P$ to the band $I_Q$ is $T_{P,Q} = -\mathbf{u}_Q \cdot (\mathbf{u} \cdot \nabla ) \mathbf{u}_P$.
-This equation allows us to identify the regions of the flow where $T_{P,Q}$ is positive, indicating that energy is transferred from the band $I_P$ to $I_Q$~\citep{Favier:2014,Kunnen:2016}.
-We can then use this to correlate the regions where the flow transfers energy with the presence of regions of high vorticity or high strain in the flow, and elucidate the mechanisms for energy transfer across scales.
+In particular, we will focus on the rate of energy transferred from the band of modes $I_K$ to the band $I_Q$ as $\mathcal{T}_{K,Q} = -\mathbf{u}_Q \cdot (\mathbf{u} \cdot \nabla ) \mathbf{u}_K$ (c.f.~below and \cite{Mininni:2006} for the full derivation of this quantity).
+This equation allows us to identify the regions of the flow where $\mathcal{T}_{K,Q}$ is positive, indicating that energy is transferred from the band $I_K$ to $I_Q$.
+We can then use this to correlate the regions in real space where the flow transfers energy with the presence of regions of high vorticity or high strain in the flow and elucidate the mechanisms for energy transfer across scales.
+In the elementary case of homogeneous isotropic turbulent (HIT) flows, this method allows us to rule out any significant correlation between energy transfer and regions of intense vorticity or strain in HIT, a situation that was not substantially changed by imposing the large-scale structure of the flow suggested by~\cite{Goto:2017}.
+In contrast, we find much stronger correlations between transfer and vorticity and strain in the case of turbulent generated by the interaction of two antiparallel vortices.